 Our analysis quantifies the contribution of earlier detection, advancements in breast cancer treatment, and advancements in the treatment of other diseases on the gain in life expectancy of US breast cancer patients.
 We show that the majority, 63%, of the gain in life expectancy between 1975 and 2002 resulted from advancements in the breast cancer treatment, which reduced case fatality rates from breast cancer.
 Next, 27% of the gain in life expectancy resulted from earlier detection, which increased the share of smaller sized tumors over time.
 Finally, the remaining 12% of the gain in life expectancy resulted from advancements in the treatment of other diseases, which reduced case fatality rates from competing causes of death.
 The relative contribution of each of the three constituent components remained the same across various levels of overdiagnosis.

-Our study adds to a growing body of research on the contribution of detection and treatment on improvements in breast cancer outcomes.
-For example, Sun et al. (2010) estimated earlier detection contributed 17% of the 3.6-year gain in survival among breast cancer patients between 1988 and 2000, and attributed the remaining 83% to improvements in breast cancer treatment.8 We reach a similar conclusion on the contribution of earlier detection between 1988 and 2000 (24%), but estimate a smaller contribution from improvements in breast cancer treatment (64%) because we separately consider death from breast cancer and death from competing causes.
+Our study adds to a growing body of research on the contribution of detection and treatment on improvements in breast cancer outcomes.18 For example, Sun et al. (2010) estimated earlier detection contributed 17% of the 3.6-year gain in survival among breast cancer patients between 1988 and 2000, and attributed the remaining 83% to improvements in breast cancer treatment.8 We reach a similar conclusion on the contribution of earlier detection between 1988 and 2000 (24%), but estimate a smaller contribution from improvements in breast cancer treatment (64%) because we separately consider death from breast cancer and death from competing causes.
 The seven simulation-based CISNET models estimated screening contributed to between 28% and 65% of the decline in breast cancer mortality rates between 1975 and 2000, which corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.1 During this same time period, our estimate of the contribution of earlier detection (24%), fell on the lower end of the CISNET range.
 CISNET also estimated breast cancer treatment contributed to between 35% and 72% of the decline in breast cancer mortality rates or, equivalently, between 50% and 84% of the resulting gain in life expectancy.
 Our estimate of the contribution of advancements in breast cancer treatment (62%) fell on the upper end of the CISNET range.
+Our results contrast with a recent ecological study of US counties, which concluded screening was not associated with reductions in breast cancer mortality nor, consequently, with the gain in life expectancy.20 Even at the most conservative and highest levels of overdiagnosis, we find earlier detection contributed 10% of the gain in life expectancy.

+Previous studies argued effective screening must simultaneously increase the incidence of smaller sized tumors while reduce the incidence of larger sized tumors.

+Earlier detection reduced the share of larger sized tumors over time because incidence rates for smaller sized tumors increased while the incidence rates for larger sized tumors remained relatively flat, rather than